mlswg/mls-protocol/draft-ietf-mls-protocol.md

 struct {
     uint32 sender;
     uint32 generation;
+    opaque reuse_guard[4];
 } MLSSenderData;
 ~~~~~

 MLSSenderData.sender is assumed to be a `member` sender type.
 When constructing
 an MLSSenderData from a Sender object, the sender MUST verify Sender.sender_type
 is `member` and use Sender.sender for MLSSenderData.sender.

+The `reuse_guard` field contains a fresh random value used to avoid nonce reuse
+in the case of state loss or corruption, as described in
+{{content-signing-and-encryption}}.

 The Additional Authenticated Data (AAD) for the SenderData ciphertext
 computation is its prefix in the MLSCiphertext, namely: